Based in Texas

 Project Arrhythmia is a rhythm based bullet hell style game about technology and dystopia life.
 The main mechanic of the game is controlling a computer interface that will try to attack the player in sync with the music.
 In short your objective is simple: avoid things, and don't die!

-Project Arrhythmia came to be after we found ourselves frustrated with the lack of any true audio centric games.
-We have always been interested in games like soundodger+, 140 and OSU! where the music is a core part of the gameplay however we always found the gameplay didn't react to the music as tightly as we would like.
-So we set out to make a game where every sound from a chiptune beep to a guitar rift could be perfectly represented within the game.
+Project Arrhythmia came to be after I found myself frustrated with the lack of any true audio centric games.
+I have always been interested in games like soundodger+, 140 and OSU!.
+Where the music is a core part of the gameplay however I found the gameplay didn't react to the music as tightly as I would like.
+So I set out to make a game where every sound from a chiptune beep to a guitar rift could be perfectly represented within the game.

 "Project Arrhythmia is a game early in development, that promises a narrative-driven experience, with gameplay reminiscent of bullet hell games. [...]
 The game is pretty to look at, with its minimalist style making objects easy to see, as well as allowing you to dodge things fairly efficiently while you’re flying around."